 The vibratory finishing process is the movement of a mass of media, parts, water, and compounds within the confinement of a machine.
 The machine provides a source of containment as well as the means to provide the motion required for finishing.
-The media and compound work in conjunction to clean the surface of the work pieces providing the desired finish.
+The vibratory finishing media and compound work in conjunction to clean the surface of the workpieces providing the desired finish.
 Bowls and tubs are the most common configurations of vibratory equipment.
 Vibratory processes are often used to deburr, burnish, descale, clean, and polish.

 Vibratory tumbling media is typically a preformed abrasive that is used to remove unwanted matter from a surface or create a polished finish to very low Ra values.
-The compound and the media work together in providing a consistent finish.
+The compound and the media work together to provide a consistent finish.

-Tumbling media comes in many different shapes, sizes, and compositions.
+Vibratory tumbling media comes in many different shapes, sizes, and compositions.
 Three factors to consider when deciding on tumbling media is the shape, size, and type.
-Typical vibratory media types are:
+Typical vibratory tumbling media types are:

-- Ceramic media is the most common media in the industry.
+Ceramic media is the most common media in the industry.
 It generally has a higher density than plastic.
-Ceramic can easily grind and polish harder materials like high-temperature alloys and steel.
+Ceramics can easily grind and polish harder materials like high-temperature alloys and steel.
 It is also used for general-purpose polishing and is often used with plastic, steel, stainless, and aluminum parts.